balancer/docs-v3/docs/concepts/guides/add-liquidity-to-pool.md

 // User defined
 const chainId = ChainId.MAINNET;
 const userAccount = '0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045';
-const poolId =
+// Balancer V3 uses the pool address as the poolId.
+// Balancer V2 uses a unique poolId generated when the pool is registered.
+// TODO: Would do this as an address insted of an id since these docs are for v3 const poolId =
     '0x5c6ee304399dbdb9c8ef030ab642b10820db8f56000200000000000000000014'; // 80BAL-20WETH
 const slippage = Slippage.fromPercentage('1'); // 1%